A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

-where $q$ is the query point, $N$ is the internal node, $N.center$ is the center of the ball associated with $N$, and $N.value$ is the radius of the ball associated with $N$.
-The algorithm repeats this process until the queue is empty or a termination condition is met.

-The advantage of ball-tree is that it can perform well in high-dimensional spaces, as it can avoid the curse of dimensionality that affects other methods such as KD-tree.
+The advantage of ball-tree is that it can perform well in high-dimensional spaces, as it can avoid the curse of dimensionality that affects other methods , such as KD-tree.
 The performance of ball-tree depends on several factors, such as the dimensionality of the data, the number of balls per node, and the distance approximation method used.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
 There are also some challenges and extensions of ball-tree search, such as dealing with noisy and outlier data, choosing a good splitting dimension and value for each node, or using multiple trees to increase recall.

-\textbf{R-tree} \cite{guttman1984r}.
+\textbf{R-Tree}~\cite{guttman1984r}.
 It is a technique for finding the nearest neighbors of a given vector in a large collection of vectors.
-It works by building an R-tree, which is a tree data structure that partitions the data points into rectangles, i.e. hyperrectangles that contain a subset of the points.
+It works by building an R-tree, which is a tree data structure that partitions the data points into rectangles, i.e., hyperrectangles that contain a subset of the points.
 Each node of the R-tree defines the smallest rectangle that contains all the points in its subtree.
-The algorithm then searches for the closest rectangle to the query point, and then searches within the closest rectangle to find the closest point to the query point.
+The algorithm then searches for the closest rectangle to the query point and then searches within the closest rectangle to find the closest point to the query point.

-The R-tree algorithm uses the concept of minimum bounding rectangle (MBR) to represent the spatial objects in the tree.
-The MBR of a set of points is the smallest rectangle that contains all the points.
-The formula for computing the MBR of a set of points $P$ is: